sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 - We are creating a new stack for our auth infrastructure.
 We don't need to create a separate stack but we are using it as an example to show how to work with multiple stacks.

-- The `Auth` construct creates a Cognito User Pool for us.
+- The `Cognito` construct creates a Cognito User Pool for us.
 We are using the `login` prop to state that we want our users to login with their email.

-- The `Auth` construct also creates an Identity Pool.
+- The `Cognito` construct also creates an Identity Pool.
 The `attachPermissionsForAuthUsers` function allows us to specify the resources our authenticated users have access to.

 - This new `AuthStack` references the `bucket` resource from the `StorageStack` and the `api` resource from the `ApiStack` that we created previously.